Buy Tee Shirts

 For money, to live and support himself, Mark teaches Tai Chi Chuan.
 He studied for twelve years with Lee Wah Yook, president of The Eastern United States Kung Fu Federation, and when Sifu Lee passed away, Mark inherited the Lee Wah Yook Qi Quan system of Chinese martial arts.
 One of Mark's students, who was an exporter, heard the tapes, and convinced Mark that he could sell a toned down new age version overseas.
 He said the tie-in to Tai Chi Chuan was a big selling point (although Mark teaches it as a very deadly martial art and a way of life, not as a new age 'old men in the park' form).

 A short time after that, Mark was approached by a producer to do a solo album in which Mark would play all the instruments.
 They recorded three songs, including 'Knife In My Back' for the Big NOISE collection 'Digital Mystery Tour,' which was distributed globally.
 Then the producer went through some personal changes, and that was the end of that.
-Determined to finish the project Mark went into debt and purchased a digital 8-track recorder and with the help of Steve D'Andrea (the drummer from his live band who, coincidentally, was the original drummer of the pre-recording RUBY TOPAZ) he finished the project, now available as 'Mark Bram/Ruby Topaz'.
+Determined to finish the project Mark went into debt and purchased a digital 8-track recorder and with the help of Steve D'Andrea (the drummer from his live band who, coincidentally, was the original drummer of the pre-recording RUBY TOPAZ) he finished the project, which became the out of print 'Mark Bram/Ruby Topaz'.

 At the same time, Mark's 1982 45 rpm single, 'Why/The Sack', that was popular in England, France, Belgium Germany, and Switzerland, had been selling for $50 in collectors mags, as well as bootlegs of 'All Brand New,' which were selling for $100...without a cover !